 Reggae Gi Dem Dub - Big Youth (1978)

 Fine melodic (and very rare) dub album with some eccentric touches.
-Jimmy Becker of Chicago features on the harmonic on a few tracks, which blends in well with the brass arrangements and snatches of bluesy guitar.
+Jimmy Becker of Chicago features on the harmonica on a few tracks, which blends in well with the brass arrangements and snatches of bluesy guitar.
 Great cover too.
 There's even a mock prog/jazz opening on Majority Rules.
-But this is a fine dub album from the great Big Youth.
+But this is a fine dub album from the great Big Youth, and it stands of from the crowd.
 (Not on Spotify)

 8/10 [Discogs Price £40]